Blockchain: A Graph Primer: Changes and Improvements in Blockchain

-If miners decide to game the system by supporting every competing fork, Proof-of-Work becomes too expensive due to required computations.
-Other schemes are not as effective against miner malice.
 Consider the case with two competing forks in the blockchain.
-In Stake or Burn based proofs miners can create blocks for each fork by using the same (burned or aged) coins.
-Eventually one of the forks will be the longest and become the main chain.
-Regardless of which one is chosen, the miner's block will have taken its place in the chain, and the miner will reap fees.
-For an extensive survey on Proof-of-X schemes, see \href{http://ieeexplore.ieee.org/document/7423672/}{\linked{Section 6}} of \cite{tschorsch2016bitcoin}.
+In Stake or Burn-based proofs, miners can create multiple blocks built on different forks using the same (burned or aged) coins.
+Eventually, one of the forks will be the longest and become the main chain.
+Regardless of which one is chosen, the miner's block will have taken its place in the chain, and the miner will receive block rewards.
+This is known as the \textit{nothing as stake problem}; the miner does not lose anything by gaming the system.